 Do you use the internet safely?
 Sure?
 Really sure?
 Better check here!

-Are you looking for information on being in care, fostering, adoption, or supported lodgings in Cardiff?
+Are you looking for information about being in care, fostering, adoption, or supported lodgings in Cardiff?
 Then we’ll point you in the right direction.
-Sometimes things happen within families that…

 This section provides you with information about law and rights, policing, types of crime and the consequences for breaking the law, together with your rights as a citizen.